NBA Rumors: Many Think Oklahoma City Thunder Should Trade Russell Westbrook

 During the 2017-18 regular season with the Thunder, Westbrook averaged a triple-double for the second straight year.
 He ended up with 25.4 points, 10.3 assists, and 10.1 rebounds per game.
 Those numbers show just how valuable of a player Westbrook is for the Thunder.

 Last offseason, Westbrook signed a five-year, $205 million extension with the Thunder.
-He has remained loyal to the Thunder and it would seem strange for the team to move him after his first season of the extension.
+He has remained loyal to the Thunder, and it would seem strange for the team to move him after his first season of the extension.

 Sam Presti, the general manager for the Thunder, went out and brought in both Paul George and Carmelo Anthony via trades last offseason.
-They were expected too team with Westbrook to create a formidable “big three” that could compete with the Houston Rockets and Golden State Warriors in the Western Conference.
+They were expected to team with Westbrook to create a formidable “big three” that could compete with the Houston Rockets and Golden State Warriors in the Western Conference.

 Dwight Howard says Russell Westbrook should have sacrificed more (via @GetUpESPN).